 - Shorter, nearby show for clients on a budget or with special circumstances: $150

-Performing for large audiences, commercial audiences (such as at a bar where the host may make money off of the guests) or at festivals typically costs more, even if it is for the same length of time as a private show.
+Performing for large audiences, commercial audiences (such as at a bar where the host may make money off the guests), or at a public show or festival typically costs more, even for the same performance length as a private show.
 According to Oliensis of LoHud Comedy, upscale corporate events can be high-pressure, which typically demands a higher rate.
-Here are a few examples of show rates in this category:
+Here are a few examples of average prices for show rates in this category:

-40- to 45-minute presentations for small commercial audiences, such as performing at a bar, where the host is earning money off of the guests: $300-$350
+- 40- to 45-minute presentations for small commercial audiences, such as performing at a bar, where the host is earning money off the guests: $300-$350

 - One show at a large corporate event or fair: $500-$1,000

-In addition to reputation, travel costs, sound equipment and the actual performance, a comedian’s rates often help cover the cost of lead generation, developing a web presence, marketing their services, negotiating with customers and the ongoing cost of material development.
+In addition to reputation, travel costs, sound equipment and the actual performance, the date you need a performer can also affect the average cost.
+Friday and Saturday nights are more popular than Tuesdays and may therefore be more expensive.
+The event date is also important: New Year's Eve, for example, is one of the most expensive nights to hire a comedian.
 In addition, geographic location affects costs.
 Comedians in areas with a higher cost of living and more competition, such as New York City, typically charge higher rates.